Last Updated on December 25, 2023 by Emmanuel

 3. Tallboy 5 C S (Santa Cruz).

-Tallboy bikes, with a hugely loyal customer base, are among the most popular available on the market.
+Tallboy bikes, with a hugely loyal customer base, are among the most popular.

 This bike has a long travel geometry with a 65.5-degree head-angle and 120mm lower link-driven VPP suspension to handle high-speed descents and climbs.